-- Yes, if travel is for business.
-If travel is personal, employers in many states are prohibited from taking any adverse actions against employees for lawful off-duty conduct, which would include personal travel.
-Further, if an individual is traveling to an affected country, which happens to be his or her home country, the employee could allege national origin discrimination if he or she suffers an adverse employment action due to such travel. - Can an employer terminate or otherwise discipline someone who refuses to come into work out of fear of Ebola? - It depends.
+- Yes, if travel is for business. - No, if travel is personal.
+Employers in many states are prohibited from taking any adverse actions against employees for lawful off-duty conduct, which would include personal travel.
+Further, if an individual is traveling to an affected country, which happens to be his or her home country, the employee could allege national origin discrimination if he or she suffers an adverse employment action due to such travel.

+Can an employer terminate or otherwise discipline someone who refuses to come into work out of fear of Coronavirus?

+- ▶ It depends.
 If an employee reasonably believes that he or she is in imminent danger, an employer may not terminate or otherwise discipline that individual for refusing to come to work under the Occupational Safety and Health Administration's anti-retaliation guidelines.
-However, if an employee does not have a reasonable belief that he or she would be in imminent danger at the workplace, an employer can terminate or otherwise discipline due to the refusal to come to work. - If multiple employees join together and refuse to come to work, the National Labor Relations Board would likely consider this to be "protected concerted" activity under Section 7 of the National Labor Relations Act, and take the position that termination or other discipline of the employees is prohibited.
-The employer could, however, replace the employees, since it has a right to continue operations to meet the demands of its customers and clients. - To the extent that the employees are represented by a union and covered by a collective bargaining agreement, the employer would also need to consider whether the actions are protected under the contract.
+However, if an employee does not have a reasonable belief that he or she would be in imminent danger at the workplace, an employer can terminate or otherwise discipline due to the refusal to come to work. - ➤ If multiple employees join together and refuse to come to work, the National Labor Relations Board would likely consider this to be "protected concerted" activity under Section 7 of the National Labor Relations Act, and take the position that termination or other discipline of the employees is prohibited.
+The employer could, however, replace the employees, since it has a right to continue operations to meet the demands of its customers and clients. - ➤ To the extent that the employees are represented by a union and covered by a collective bargaining agreement, the employer would also need to consider whether the actions are protected under the contract.

-Do employers have to pay someone who refuses to come into work out of fear of Ebola?
+Do employers have to pay someone who refuses to come into work out of fear of Coronavirus?

-No. Unless the employee is actually ill and required to be paid under paid sick leave laws, short-term disability programs, workers' compensation, or any other applicable company policies, there is no need to pay employees who do not come to work because of Ebola fears (unless they are performing work while out of the office, of course (see above)).
+No. Unless the employee is actually ill and required to be paid under paid sick leave laws, short-term disability programs, workers' compensation, or any other applicable company policies, there is no need to pay employees who do not come to work because of Coronavirus fears (unless they are performing work while out of the office, of course (see above)).
+However, such employees should have the same opportunity as other employees to utilize paid time off benefits, such as vacation or personal days.